 Palazzo Piccolomini, Renaissance palace in central Siena, Italy.

-Palazzo Piccolomini is a Renaissance palace in Siena with a three-story facade of carefully dressed stone blocks.
-The building displays rounded windows with carved stone frames and the Piccolomini family emblem on its main side.
+Palazzo Piccolomini is a Renaissance palace in the heart of Siena, built with a three-story facade of finely cut stone blocks.
+The windows have carved stone frames, and the Piccolomini family coat of arms appears prominently on the main front.

-Construction began in 1469 following designs by Bernardo Rossellino for the Piccolomini family, who were relatives of Pope Pius II.
-Work under Pietro Paolo Porrina made it a major example of Sienese Renaissance building design.
+Construction began in 1469 to designs by Bernardo Rossellino for the Piccolomini family, who were relatives of Pope Pius II.
+Pietro Paolo Porrina later continued the work and helped shape the building into one of the key examples of Sienese Renaissance design.

 The State Archive within the palace preserves important documents, including Boccaccio's will and the contract for Fonte Gaia by Jacopo della Quercia.